Lectio Divina: 5th Sunday of Lent (C)

 Jn 8:6b: Jesus’ reaction, He writes on the ground

 Jn 8:7-8: Second provocation and same reaction from Jesus

 Jesus went to the Mount of Olives.
 But early in the morning he arrived again in the temple area, and all the people started coming to him, and he sat down and taught them.
 Then the scribes and the Pharisees brought a woman who had been caught in adultery and made her stand in the middle.
 They said to him, “Teacher, this woman was caught in the very act of committing adultery.
 Now in the law, Moses commanded us to stone such women.
 So what do you say?”
 They said this to test him, so that they could have some charge to bring against him.
 Jesus bent down and began to write on the ground with his finger.
 But when they continued asking him, he straightened up and said to them, “Let the one among you who is without sin be the first to throw a stone at her.”
 Again he bent down and wrote on the ground.
 And in response, they went away one by one, beginning with the elders.
 So he was left alone with the woman before him.
 Then Jesus straightened up and said to her, “Woman, where are they?
 Has no one condemned you?”
 She replied, “No one, sir.”
 Then Jesus said, “Neither do I condemn you.
 Go, and from now on do not sin any more.”

 so that the Word of God may penetrate and enlighten our life.

 a) What struck or pleased you most in this text?
 Why?

-b) Several persons and groups appear in this episode.
+b) Several people and groups appear in this episode.
 What do they say and do?

 c) Try to step into the woman’s shoes: how did she feel?

-e) What can and must our community do to welcome those excluded?
+e) What can and should our community do to welcome those excluded?